NCIP/cagrid-portal/cagrid-1-0/caGrid/projects/portal/ReadMe.txt

         - Configure the jdbc connection in portal-build.properties or in ${user.home}/.portal-build.properties/

-        - Create DB with the portal/resources/Portal_Data_Model.SQL script
-        - Run the
-            OR
         - Create a database called portal in mysql
-        - Configure connection details in the portal-build.properties file
+        - Run the "createDatabase" ant target in the portal build
-        - run "ant createDatabase" This script will automatically create the tables etc. needed by portal and populate it with seed data.

     ===========================================================================
     2.2 Index Service Configuration  (Optional)